ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 If the Administrator supports the problem-details format {{RFC9290}} and the Custom Problem Detail entry 'ace-groupcomm-error' defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}, and is able to understand the error specified in the 'error-id' field therein, then the Administrator may use that information to determine what actions to take next.
 If the Concise Problem Details data item specified in the error response includes the 'detail' entry and the Administrator supports it, such an entry may provide additional context.
 In particular, the following guidelines apply.

 * In case of error 10, the Administrator should stop sending the DELETE request to the Group Manager (see {{configuration-resource-delete}}), until the group becomes inactive.
 As per this document, this error is relevant only for the Administrator, if it tries to delete a group without having set its status to inactive first (see {{configuration-resource-delete}}).
-In such a case, the Administrator should take the expected course of actions, and set the group status to inactive first (see {{configuration-resource-put}} and {{configuration-resource-patch}}), before sending a new request of group deletion to the Group Manager.
+In such a case, the Administrator should take the expected course of actions, and set the group status to inactive first (see {{configuration-resource-post}} and {{configuration-resource-patch}}), before sending a new request of group deletion to the Group Manager.

 * In case of error 11, the Administrator has the following options.